REACH laboratory analysis services

 Accredited laboratory COFRAC ISO 17025

-Your needs: analyse your chemical substances reliably and comprehensively to prepare your REACH dossiers
+Your needs: reliably and comprehensively analyze your chemical substances for preparing your REACH dossiers

 What is REACH?

-REACH is the European regulation that requires all manufacturers and importers of chemical substances, including mixtures of more than one tonne per year, to register these substances with ECHA (the European Chemicals Agency, based in Helsinki).
+REACH is the European regulation that requires all manufacturers and importers of chemical substances, including mixtures, in volumes of more than one tonne per year, to register these substances with ECHA (the European Chemicals Agency, based in Helsinki).

-The main aim of the European REACH (Registration Evaluation and Authorisation of Chemicals) regulation, which came into force on 1 June 2007, is to improve knowledge of the many chemical substances in circulation.
-Manufacturers, users and importers of these substances located in the EU must undergo the REACH test.
+The European REACH regulation (Registration, Evaluation and Authorization of Chemicals), which came into force on June 1, 2007, has the main objective of improving knowledge of the many chemical substances in circulation.
+Manufacturers, users and importers of these substances located in the EU must comply with REACH testing.

 Which substances are concerned?

-All substances are covered, including natural substances, organic substances and metals, as well as those used in industrial processes and those found in mixtures or objects.
-Here are the main categories of substances covered by the REACH analysis for use in the European Union:
+All substances are covered, including natural substances, organic substances and metals, as well as those used in industrial processes and those found in mixtures or articles.
+Here are the main categories of substances concerned by REACH analysis for use in the European Union:

-• Chemical substances used alone or in mixtures in various industrial processes or consumer products, such as paints, inks, and detergents, or textiles.
+• Chemical substances used on their own or in mixtures in various industrial processes or consumer products, such as paints, inks, detergents, or textiles.

-• Substances of very high concern (SVHC), including toxicity, carcinogenicity, CMR, PBT and vPvB substances, because of their danger to human health or the environment.
+• Substances of very high concern (SVHC), including toxic, carcinogenic, and CMR, PBT and vPvB substances, due to their danger to human health or the environment.

-• Substances subject to authorisation or restriction because of their hazardous properties, or requiring specific authorisation for certain uses, or subject to a marketing ban.
+• Substances subject to authorization or restriction, because of their hazardous properties, or requiring specific authorization for certain uses, or subject to a ban on being placed on the market.

-• New chemicals: Any new chemical substance placed on the EU market must be registered before it is marketed.
+• New chemical products: any new chemical substance placed on the EU market must be registered before being marketed.

-REACH analysis is essential for manufacturers not only to comply with legal requirements, but also to protect human health, preserve the environment, manage risks effectively, encourage innovation and maintain access to the European market.
-The information collected relates in particular to the physico-chemical properties and toxicological assessment of substances.
-To obtain and validate this data, a REACH test must be carried out.
+REACH analysis is essential for manufacturers not only to comply with legal requirements but also to protect human health, preserve the environment, manage risks effectively, encourage innovation, and maintain access to the European market.
+The information collected concerns in particular the physicochemical properties, and the toxicological assessment of substances.
+Obtaining and validating this data requires carrying out a REACH test.

-This is why it is essential for manufacturers to carry out a REACH analysis:
+Here is why it is essential for a manufacturer to carry out a REACH analysis:

 Legal compliance: the REACH regulation requires companies that manufacture, import or use chemical substances in the EU to ensure that these substances do not harm human health or the environment.

-Access to the European market: for a company to be able to sell its products containing chemical substances on the European market, it must demonstrate its compliance with REACH.
+Access to the European market: for a company to market its products containing chemical substances on the European market, it must demonstrate its compliance with REACH.

-Risk management: REACH analysis helps manufacturers to identify, assess and manage the risks associated with the use of chemical substances in their production processes and throughout the supply chain.
+Risk management: REACH analysis helps manufacturers identify, assess and manage the risks associated with the use of chemical substances in their production processes, and throughout the supply chain.

-Innovation: the REACH analysis encourages industries to research and develop safer alternatives to hazardous substances.
-This can lead to innovation in products and production processes, offering a competitive advantage.
+Innovation: REACH analysis encourages industries to seek and develop safer alternatives to hazardous substances.
+This can lead to innovation in products and production processes, providing a competitive advantage.

-The FILAB laboratory can help you with the REACH analysis of your substances
+FILAB supports you in the REACH analysis of your substances

-For over 30 years, our FILAB laboratory has had the experience and specific analytical equipment to support companies in the analysis of their substances and new materials, through tailor-made assistance.
+For more than 30 years, our FILAB laboratory has had the experience and the specific analytical equipment to support companies in the analysis of their substances and new materials, through tailor-made support.

-From REACH analysis to R&D, the FILAB laboratory offers multi-sector expertise to meet a wide range of REACH analysis requirements.
+From REACH analysis to R&D, the FILAB laboratory offers multisector expertise to meet several types of REACH analysis requests.

 Our technical resources for REACH analysis